mdang/ga-lessons/events-and-event-handling/LESSON.md

 Step 3: Create a ```submit``` event handler that will capture the form contents.
 This event handler should also prevent the default action, which is to submit the form

-Step 4: Get the results of the inputs and display them on the page
+Step 4: Get the values of the inputs and display them on the page

 ### Closing Framing
 On the desk, write down 3 DOM events that are particularly interesting to you.